Feedback About wiseGEEK Login

 What is a Tian?

-• Written By: Malcolm Tatum
+Malcolm Tatum

-Tians may be composed of all sorts of ingredients.
-A simple vegetable tian allows various types of vegetables to be arranged in layers, with each successive layer complimenting the taste of the previous layer.
-One excellent example of a cold vegetable tian would be the popular seven-layer salad.
-Beginning with a layer of lettuce on the bottom and then building up to a final dressing topping with bacon bits, the seven layer salad provides both a visual impact as well as being delicious.
+Well known in some cultures as a prepared dish with layered ingredients, the tian can be thought of as a casserole with a specific arrangement of components.
+It can be served hot or cold, and may be composed of all sorts of ingredients.
+A simple vegetable tian allows various types of vegetables to be arranged in layers, with each successive layer complimenting the taste of the previous one.
+The popular seven-layer salad, which begins with a layer of lettuce on the bottom and then builds up to a final dressing topping with bacon bits, provides both a visual impact as well as being delicious.

 Tians also can be composed of layers of edibles that are baked or cooked in some manner.
-For example, a dessert tian could be constructed with of successive layers of cake, fudge, whipped cream, and some sort of topping, such as chocolate slivers or shaved almonds.
+For example, a dessert could be constructed with of successive layers of cake, fudge, whipped cream, and some sort of topping, such as chocolate slivers or shaved almonds.

 calpat